OzannAyhan/bigquery-data-ingestion/README.md

    - Download a service account key file with the required permissions (access to GCS and BigQuery).

 3. **Python Environment**:
-   - Install the required libraries listed in `requirements.txt` (coming soon).
+   - Install the required libraries listed in `requirements.txt`
+   - pip install -r requirements.txt

 ---